 Convention (I) for the Amelioration of the Condition of the Wounded and Sick in Armed Forces in the Field.
 Geneva, 12 August 1949.

 Chapter II : Wounded and sick

-This Chapter is one of the most important in the Convention.
-The Convention may even be said to rest upon it, since it embodies the essential idea which was championed by the founders of the Red Cross and has dominated the whole of the Geneva Convention since 1864 -- the idea, namely, that the person of the soldier who has been wounded or who is sick, and for that reason is ' hors de combat, ' is from that moment sacred and inviolable.
-He must be tended with the same care, whether he be friend or foe.
+This chapter is one of the most important in the Convention.
+The Convention may even be said to rest upon it, since it embodies the essential idea championed by the founders of the International Red Cross and Red Crescent Movement, an idea that has dominated all of the Geneva Conventions since 1864 – namely, that the person of the soldier who is wounded or sick, and who is therefore

 , is from that moment inviolable.
 The wounded and sick, whether friend or foe, must be tended with the same care.

 Article 12 is the foundation on which today’s legal protection of the wounded and sick is built.
 It lays down a system of complementary positive and negative obligations pertaining to the wounded and sick and establishes the fundamental provisions on how they are to be treated and cared for.
 It also imposes certain obligations with respect to the dead.